Diet & Nutrition

 By showering in chlorinated water we are directly exposing ourselves through the skin and respiratory tract with a concentration of chorine equaling up to 50 glasses of chlorinated water a day!
 Just one more major chemical we are exposing ourselves to.
 It is important to get and use a good shower filter!
 You can purchase a good one for about $40.

-Directions: Mash all the ingredients together in a small mixing bowl, preferably the day before eating so the herbs can release their full flavor.
+Directions for Clam Dip: Mash all the ingredients for the Clam Dip together in a small mixing bowl, preferably the day before eating so the herbs can release their full flavor.
 Serve with your favorite chips or crackers.
 Makes about 2 cups.

 Coconut Products Coconut products seem to be all the rage these days.
 I believe the Nursery industry is the root of this as they feel we are running out of peat moss.
 Coconut coir is more sustainable, cheaper and the product takes about 2 more years to break down than...